jaspector

 Building permits are required for most construction work within city limits including new construction, additions, structural alterations, demolition, change of occupancy, and most mechanical/electrical/plumbing work.
 Fences, walls, solar installations, and manufactured home placement also require permits.

-Typical processing time is Not published as a fixed number; monitor CSS dashboard for status updates.
+Building permit processing times in Santa Fe, NM typically run Not published as a fixed number; monitor CSS dashboard for status updates.
 Note: building inspections may experience a two to three business-day lag due to staffing and volume..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Santa Fe, NM.
 The following work is generally exempt: Interior and exterior painting of residential structures; Minor landscaping (not involving grading or drainage changes); Carpeting, tiling, cabinetry, and countertops (non-structural, no plumbing/electrical); Exterior decks under 120 square feet if not attached to a structure; Most simple maintenance and repair in a Historic District that does not alter the historic fabric.
 Note: Exemptions for the City of Santa Fe are defined in the adopted building codes and local ordinance; confirm specific projects with the Building Permit Division before proceeding without a permit.
+When in doubt, confirm with the local building department before starting work.